filipdanic/json2csvexporter/README.md

 - `contentType`: the content type of the file.
 Default is `text/csv`

-- `delimeter`: the delimiter to separate values.
+- `delimiter`: the delimiter to separate values.
 The default is a comma.

 - `formatters`: an Object.
 Each property defines how to format a value corresponding to the same key.